-Internal Revenue Code § 6502 sets out the statute of limitations for collection after assessment.
-Code § 6503 provides rules for when the statute of limitation is suspended.
+Internal Revenue Code § 6502 provides for the statute of limitations for collection after assessment.
+Code § 6503 provides some rules for when the statute of limitation is suspended.
 These sections reflect the modifications made by the Restructuring and Reform Act of 1998 (P.L.
 105-206, § 3461(a)(2)) (RRA 98) and The American Jobs Creation Act of 2004, section 6159.
 RRA 98 eliminated the unlimited ability of the parties to extend indefinitely the statutory period for collection by agreement and substituted a fixed bright line time period.

-- (A) the last day of such 10-year period;
+- (A) the last day of such 10-year period;`

 - (B) December 31, 2002; or

 - (C) In the case of an extension in connection with an installment agreement, the 90th day after the end of the period of such extension.

 There are several situations when the statute of limitations for collection is suspended.
 Those that the Clinic deals with usually are: petitions (§ 6503(a)), bankruptcy (§ 6503(h)), offers in compromise (§ 6331(k)), situations when the tax lien is reduced to judgment, while certain installment agreements are pending, and when certain levies are prohibited (§ 6331).
 The taxpayer’s transcript will show the information from which the student can compute the correct statute of limitations.

 - If the taxpayer files a valid and timely Tax Court petition, Code § 6503(a) provides that the IRS cannot assess or collect any unpaid tax until the Tax Court decision becomes final and for 60 days thereafter.